Open-Twitch/Twitch-Server/readme.md

 # Open-Twitch

-Open-Twitch is a clone of Twitch, a live streaming platform, built using Express.js with TypeScript.
-It incorporates various technologies such as Nginx, Docker, Jest for testing, Socket.io for real-time chat, and RTMP for streaming.
+Open-Twitch is a clone of Twitch, a live streaming platform, built using `Express.js` with `TypeScript`.
+It incorporates various technologies such as `Nginx`, `Docker`, `Jest` for testing, `Socket.io` for real-time chat, and `RTMP` for streaming.

 ## Setup

 ### Cloning the Repository

 - Clone the repository:

     ```bash
     git clone https://github.com/Open-Twitch/Twitch-Server.git
     ```